BoltzExchange/boltz-backend/docs/api.md

 - `id`: id of the freshly created swap
 - `timeoutBlockHeight`: block height at which the swap will be cancelled
 - `address`: address in which the coins will be locked up.
-Currently, this is a SegWit P2SHP2WSH (P2WSH nested in a P2SH) for the sake of compatibility
+For UTXO based chains this is a SegWit P2SHP2WSH (P2WSH nested in a P2SH) for the sake of compatibility and for Ethereum it is the address of the contract that needs to be used

+If you set the invoice you will also have these values in the response:

+- `acceptZeroConf`: whether Boltz will accept 0-conf for this swap
+- `expectedAmount`: the amount that Boltz expects you to lock in the onchain HTLC

+### UTXO based chains

+Swaps from UTXO based chains like Bitcoin work by deriving an address based on the preimage hash of the invoice and the refund publick key of the user and waiting until the user sends coins to that generated address.

+Requests have to contain one additional parameter:

+- `refundPublicKey`: public key of a keypair that will allow the user to refund the locked up coins once the time lock is expired

+Responses also contain one additional value:

 - `redeemScript`: redeem script from which the `address` is derived.
 The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by providing an address without a HTLC

-If you set the invoice you will also have these values in the response:
+If the invoice has been set in the request, you will also get this value:

-- `acceptZeroConf`: whether Boltz will accept 0-conf for this swap
-- `expectedAmount`: the amount of satoshis or litoshis that is expected to be sent to the `address`
 - `bip21`: a [BIP21 payment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address`

 **Examples:**